-The BFAST approach of the trend break analysis indicated a monotonic increasing or decreasing 16 17 vegetation condition without any significant trend breaks.
-The greening tend observed from 18 GIMMS data set might have been reversed into browning trend suggesting a localized decline in 19 vegetation activity during the period 2004-2006.
-This result is consistent with the findings of de Jong et al. (2013b), who explained a trend reversal into browning trend not confined to single 20 geographical region, but extended across all continents.
-In the 1980s and 1990s the Northern 21 22 Hemisphere was found to become greener (Nemani et al., 2003;Zhou et al., 2001).
-The impact of sensor degradation on trends in MODIS NDVI (Wang et al., 2012) could be one cause for recent 23 browning trend in the basin.
-Some anthropogenic factors could also be attributed to the observed 24 25 recent browning trend in the basin.
-One of the possible drivers of browning in the northwest part of the basin especially in Rahad and some part Dinder sub-basins could be intra-regional 26 resettlement (i.e. people from the same area with kin relations in the same locality) and its 27 28 associated deforestation for cropland expansion (Dixon and Wood, 2007;Lemenih et al., 2014).
-The Amhara regional government of Ethiopia initiated 'voluntary' resettlement scheme since 29 2003 for the most chronically food insecure people from all zones of the region to potentially 30 more productive, fertile and less populated parts such as Metema, Quara, Tach Armacheho and 31
+The BFAST approach of the trend break analysis indicated a monotonic increasing or decreasing vegetation condition without any significant trend breaks.
+The greening trend observed from GIMMS data set might have been reversed into browning trend suggesting a localized decline in vegetation activity during the period 2004-2006.
+This result is consistent with the findings of de Jong et al. (2013b), who explained a trend reversal into browning trend not confined to single geographical region, but extended across all continents.
+In the 1980s and 1990s the Northern Hemisphere was found to become greener (Nemani et al., 2003;Zhou et al., 2001).
+The impact of sensor degradation on trends in MODIS NDVI (Wang et al., 2012) could be one cause for recent browning trend in the basin.
+Other studies attributed anthropogenic factors to the observed recent browning trend in the basin.
+In the northwest part of the basin especially in Rahad and some part Dinder sub-basins could be intra-regional resettlement (i.e. people from the same area with kin relations in the same locality) and its associated deforestation for cropland expansion (Dixon and Wood, 2007;Lemenih et al., 2014).
+The Amhara regional government of Ethiopia initiated 'voluntary' resettlement scheme since 2003 for the most chronically food insecure people from all zones of the region to potentially more productive, fertile and less populated parts such as

-1 Tegede woredas of North Gondar administrative zone (NCFSE, 2003).
-In the Belles sub-basin

-2 land preparation for small to medium scale irrigation schemes could initially cause a decline in

-3 vegetation trend, but after a while the browning trend might be reversed to greening trend.

-4 Currently, private and government agricultural investments are underway in this sub-basin.
-Thus,

-5 the decreasing trend of vegetation greenness in the Belles sub-basin can be largely explained by

-6 the de-vegetation during land preparation for sugarcane plantation particularly in Alefa and Jawi

-7 weredas from Amhara regional state and Pawe and Dandur weredas from Benshagul Gumz

-8 regional states of Ethiopia.
-Such big croplands could contribute to the browning in the initial

-9 stage and to the greening once the cropland is established.

-10

-11

-12

-13

-14

-15

-16

-17

-18

-19

-20

-20

-21

-22

-23

-24

-25

-26

-27

-28

--
+Metema, Quara, Tach Armacheho and Tegede woredas of North Gondar administrative zone (NCFSE, 2003).
+In the Belles sub-basin land preparation for small to medium scale irrigation schemes could initially cause a decline in vegetation trend, but after a while the browning trend might be reversed to greening trend.
+Currently, private and government agricultural investments are underway in this sub-basin.
+Thus, the decreasing trend of vegetation greenness in the Belles sub-basin can be largely explained by the de-vegetation during land preparation for sugarcane plantation particularly in Alefa and Jawi weredas from Amhara regional state and Pawe and Dandur weredas from Benshagul Gumz regional states of Ethiopia.
+Such big croplands could contribute to the browning in the initial stage and to the greening once the cropland is established.

-2 4.
-Conclusions
+4. Conclusions